dooco/pp4/README.md

 #### Deploy to Heroku

 1. Login to the Heroku dashboard.
 Create a new app, choosing a name and location = Europe for your app.

 2. Login to elephantsql and copy ElephantSQL database URL using the Copy icon.
 It will start with 'postgres://'.

 3. In the heroku settings tab click on reveal config vars and add a Config Var called DATABASE_URL.
-Paste the DATABASE_URL copied from elephantsql into and paste it into the env.py file in your project.
+Paste the DATABASE_URL copied from elephantsql and paste it into the env.py file in your project.
 Make sure that the env.py file is in the .gitignore file.

-4. Add a SECRET_KEY both to the env.py file and in the config vars on Heroku.
+4. Add a django SECRET_KEY both to the env.py file and in the config vars on Heroku.

 5. In the settings.py file, replace insecure SECRET_KEY with the environment variable (SECRET_KEY) that was created.